printezisn/printezisn.github.io/src/data/posts/harnessing-ollama-for-automated-content-generation.md

   alt: A software engineer along with his robot assistant
 ---

 I'm one of the people who never jumped on the AI trend train.
 Don't get me wrong, I'm using AI tools in my daily life.
-I'm using Midjourney for image generation, Canva for image editing software, and ChatGPT for any questions that come to my mind (once I asked about the power levels of every DBZ hero on Namek).
+I'm using Midjourney for image generation, Canva for image editing, and ChatGPT for any questions that come to my mind (once I asked about the power levels of every DBZ hero on Namek).
 However, I never thought of starting an AI startup 😂

 One thing I never liked was having to use an external API and paying for tokens.
 Also, it's something that I wouldn't be able to use if I needed to provide private data.
 That changed recently when I discovered Ollama, and I decided to give it a try.